hylang/hy/CONTRIBUTING.rst

 Submit proposed changes to the code or documentation as pull requests (PRs) on GitHub_.
 Git can be intimidating and confusing to the uninitiated. `This getting-started guide`_ may be helpful.
-But if you're overwhelmed by Git or GitHub or the rules below, don't sweat it; we want to keep the barrier to contribution low, so we're happy to help you with these finicky things, or do them for you if necessary.
+However, if you're overwhelmed by Git, GitHub, or the rules below, don't sweat it.
+We want to keep the barrier to contribution low, so we're happy to help you with these finicky things or do them for you if necessary.

 Deciding what to do
 -------------------